Bryan0x05/ML-Project/README.md

 We can use a google sheet shared in the discord and occasionally stored here.

 ## Using Jutyper Notebook
-Make sure to put things in functions, any variable not in a function scope is essentially global.
-This can make debugging a pain and accident variable ovewrites in future code blocks.
-Not to mention the overhead.
+Make sure to use function scopes. any variable not in a function scope is essentially global.
+This can make debugging a pain, lead to accidental variable overwrites on subsequent code blocks and a large overhead.